10 Steps to Starting Your Business—in 1 Step

 During the class, the facilitator went through ten steps and a hundred Powerpoint slides.
 But the central message rang loud and clear every minute of the two hour course: plan, plan, plan some more, and then don’t stop planning.
 Plan for your business structure.
 Plan for the permits, insurance, and funding.
 Plan for the right marketing channels to find the clients that just might be looking for your service or product.
 All ten steps could really be summarized in that one word: Plan!

-I thought of the hundreds of women I’ve met since starting Sunbird Creative.
+I thought of the hundreds of entrepreneurs I’ve met since starting Sunbird Creative.
 Like me, they tend to be bursting with creative energy, with hope, and with a fierce underlying resilience.
 But only a tiny proportion embrace the beauty (and safety) of planning.
 It’s almost as though they are unwilling—subconsciously—to lower the risk and uncertainty of starting a business.

 This realization made me wonder: Many entrepreneurs love excitement, independence, and innovation.
 Is the other side of the same coin the dismissal of the beauty of planning?